KhronosGroup/WebGL/sdk/tests/README.md

                  Note the tests are not required to run with anything other than frames = 1.

-To individual tests you can pass
+To individual tests you can pass:

     showRenderer: 1 to show the renderer or unmasked renderer if `WEBGL_debug_renderer_info` is available